Extreme local statistics in random graphs: maximum tree extension counts: Introduction

 It remains an intriguing open problem to understand for which rooted graphs and for which edge probabilities such detailed results hold.
 To stimulate more research into this circle of problems, we propose the following modest generalization of \refT{thm:max_ext}. \begin{problem} Determine for which connected rooted graphs~$H$ the two natural conditions $\Phi_H := \min_{G \subseteq H} \mu_G \gg \log n$ and~$p \ll 1$ together imply that

-\end{problem} To motivate why~\eqref{eq:pr:std_dev} is plausible for many rooted graphs, first note that the standard variance estimate~$\sigma_H^2 \asymp \mu_H^2/\Phi_H$ (see~\citeref{SW19}{eq.(10)}) and the assumption~$\Phi_H \gg \log n$ together imply that~$\sigma_H \sqrt{2 \log n} \ll \mu_H$, so we are in the moderate deviations regime.
-Based on the fact that~$X_v$ is asymptotically normal (see~\citeref{SW19}{Claim~17(ii)}), the hope is then (i)~that the upper tail satisfies $-\log \prob{X_v \ge \mu_H + x} \sim x^2/(2\sigma_H^2)$ and (ii)~that the union bound over the $n$ choices of~$v$ is not wasteful, which together lead to~\eqref{eq:pr:std_dev}.
+\end{problem} To motivate why~\eqref{eq:pr:std_dev} is plausible for many rooted graphs, first note that in \mbox{Problem~\ref{pr:std_dev}} the assumption~$\Phi_H \gg \log n$ and the standard variance estimate~$\sigma_H^2 \asymp \mu_H^2/\Phi_H$ (see~\citeref{SW19}{eq.(10)}) together imply that~$\sigma_H \sqrt{2 \log n} \ll \mu_H$ holds, which intuitively means that~\eqref{eq:pr:std_dev} concerns the so-called `moderate deviations regime' of extension counts (where one often hopes for the tail behavior to be asymptotically normal).
+In view of the known fact that~$X_v$ is asymptotically normal (see~\citeref{SW19}{Claim~17(ii)}), the hope is then (i)~that for $x = \Theta(\sigma_H \sqrt{2\log n})$ the lower and upper tail satisfy $-\log \prob{X_v \le \mu_H - x} \sim x^2/(2\sigma_H^2)$ and $-\log \prob{X_v \ge \mu_H + x} \sim x^2/(2\sigma_H^2)$, and (ii)~that the union bound over the $n$ choices of~$v$ is not wasteful, which together lead to~\eqref{eq:pr:std_dev}.
 In concrete words, \refT{thm:max_ext} shows that this heuristic is correct for rooted trees, and we believe that it is also correct for many other rooted graphs.
-However the general case is somewhat delicate, since this heuristic can fail: see~\citeref{SW19}{Proposition~2} for a counterexample.
-Of course, it would also be interesting to generalize Problem~\ref{pr:std_dev} to graphs with~$r$ root vertices, defining~$M_n$ as the maximum of extension counts over all $r$-tuples (here the natural denominator in~\eqref{eq:pr:std_dev} would then be~$\sigma_H \sqrt{2r \log n}$).
+However, the general case is somewhat delicate, since this heuristic can fail: see~\citeref{SW19}{Proposition~2} for a counterexample (where the upper tail behaves differently).
+An interesting generalization of Problem~\ref{pr:std_dev} concerns graphs with~$r$ root vertices, defining~$M_n$ as the maximum of extension counts over all $r$-tuples (here the natural denominator in~\eqref{eq:pr:std_dev} would then be~$\sigma_H \sqrt{2r \log n}$, since the tail probability would need to beat the number of $r$-tuples, which is $(n)_r \sim n^r$).
+Recently results on such graphs have been obtained by Rodionov and Zhukovskii~\cite{RZ2023} for stars rooted on all leaves, for a wide range of $p = p(n)$, and also by Vakhrushev and Zhukovskii~\cite{vakhrushev2023maximum} for a larger class of rooted graphs, focusing on constant $p$.

+\begin{remark} We believe our methods can be extended to derive similar results for all trees of depth two (but did not check all details).
+We did not include these extensions because the statements become more complex and the proofs more technical.
+If the degrees of the neighbors are given by $\mathbf{b}=(b_{1},\dots, b_a)$ where $2\le b_1\le b_2\le \dots \le b_a$, then the natural analogue of the function $f_{a,b}$ would be